 Posted by: David Scott

-business management, data breach, data privacy, identity breach, identity theft, IT security, IT Wars, organizational security, the business-technology weave
+business management, business security, data breach, data privacy, identity breach, identity theft, IT security, IT Wars, organizational security, the business-technology weave

 You say To-MAY-to, I say To-MAH-to… one thing’s for certain: When it comes to organizational security we cannot call the whole thing off.
 Today, any business that has a single computer has an interwoven Business-IT security challenge.

 I was speaking with a colleague who works in Washington, DC last evening.
 We were talking about the interwoven (mutually reinforcing, mutually vulnerable) security means, methods and practices in the business-technology realm – the Weave.

 Amazingly, his Fortune 500 ® company deals with clients who mount discussions and attempt whole solutions with virtually NO security considerations.
 None, that is, until the client is brought back on balance by my friend’s company’s project managers and allied teams.
 Unfortunately, there are other solutions providers in the mix and often his company has to deal with security considerations across a broad range of other “solutions,” associated providers, and competing lines of authority.

 Consider this: Almost any discipline in the physical world considers security up front.
 Adding a room to your house?
 The strength of the materials necessary has long been established – but beyond that, you or your contractor will consider how the room attaches to the existing structure; the floor will be sound, as will the walls, extended roof… etc. Adding a deck?
 The first consideration?…

 The size, number and strength of the supports holding the deck up.
 The size of the deck will yield the potential capacity of people, therefore pointing to the size, strength and number of the supports.
 You are securing the people’s safety who will be standing on that deck – before you even start to build.